Anti – Slavery and Human Trafficking Statement for the 2023/2024 Financial Year (April – March) – Updated August 2024.

 Organisation’s Structure

-Showcase is an award winning independent furniture dealer, providing consultancy, procurement & installation services to all market sectors and businesses of various shapes and sizes.
+Showcase is an award-winning independent furniture dealer, providing consultancy, procurement & installation services to all market sectors and businesses of various shapes and sizes.

 Our highly experienced team are committed to providing a bespoke service, focusing on innovation, integrity & exceptional customer services.

-We work closely with a wide range of global brands from different sectors and regions across private sector, automotive, public sector and higher education.
+We work closely with a wide range of global brands from different sectors and regions across the private sector, automotive, public sector and higher education.

 The Company has its head office in Essex in the UK and has an annual turnover below £36m.